Joining for Year 7

 After sitting the entrance tests for Bournemouth School application must be made through your 'home' Local Authority application system (i.e. the Local Authority in whose area you reside).
 In most Local Authorities it is possible to apply online.
 If your 'home' authority is not Bournemouth, Christchurch or Poole Council (BCP Council), your Local Authority will pass your expression of interest to BCP Council.

-The closing date for completed application forms is 31 October 2022.
+The closing date for completed late application forms is 27 January 2023.
 Please note that late applications will not be considered until all applications received on time have been processed.

 Registration for the entrance tests does not replace making an application for admission through your Local Authority.
 Application for admission cannot be made directly to the school.

-Offers of a school place are posted by your 'home' Local Authority on 1 March 2023.
+Late offers of a school place are posted by your 'home' Local Authority on 24 March 2023.